 Brian Krogsgard, the editor of Post Status, sat down with Matt Mullenweg to discuss the current status and future of the WordPress ecosystem.
 The interview later continued with questions from the live audience including those chosen from Twitter, and Slack.

-Matt Mullenweg was amazed by the massive participation and mentioned that the event had raised the bar for upcoming flagship event – WordCamp US 2016.
+Matt Mullenweg was amazed by the massive participation and mentioned that the event had raised the bar for the upcoming flagship event – WordCamp US 2016.

 You can watch his complete interview in the video from WordPress.TV below.